Executive Office of the President

 c.4/20

-In a meeting between HUD and DOGE, Jacob Altik says they are planning to use an AI model analyzing regulations at DOGE to review the Code of Federal regulations [Date is unspecified, just sometime earlier in April]
+In a meeting between HUD and DOGE, Jacob Altik says they are planning to use Christopher Sweet’s AI model analyzing regulations at HUD to review the entire Code of Federal regulations for regulations to review. (fuzz: Date is unspecified, just sometime earlier in April)

 4/29